thekosmix/thekosmix.com/_posts/2022-08-21-places-to-visit-in-dhanaulti-tehri.md

 Dhanaulti is a great destination for nature lovers, offering stunning views of the snow-capped Himalayan peaks, lush green valleys, and peaceful environment.
 It is also a great place for adventure activities such as trekking, camping, and paragliding.
 The Eco Park is a great place to explore the local flora and fauna, while the Dhanaulti Adventure Park offers a variety of activities such as zip-lining, rock climbing, and rappelling.
 The Surkanda Devi Temple is a popular pilgrimage site, and the Dhanaulti Tea Estate is a great place to learn about the local tea-making process.
 Dhanaulti also offers a variety of accommodation options, ranging from budget hotels to luxury resorts.

+<h2>Things to do in New Tehri</h2>
+1. Boating: New Tehri is home to a beautiful lake, making it a great place to go boating and enjoy the stunning views of the surrounding mountains.
+2. Sightseeing: New Tehri is home to a variety of attractions, including the Tehri Dam, the Tehri Lake, and the Tehri Fort.
+3. Adventure Sports: New Tehri is a great place for adventure sports, such as paragliding, rock climbing, and zip-lining.
+4. Shopping: New Tehri is home to a variety of shops and markets, making it a great place to shop for souvenirs and local goods.
+5. Hiking: New Tehri is a great place for hiking, with trails ranging from easy to difficult.

 <div class="pa-carousel-widget" style="width:100%; height:480px; display:none;"
   data-link="https://www.justwravel.com/package/3-Night-4-Days-Mussoorie-Dhanaulti-Tour-Package"